Theon came to Belwade Farm as part of a group of horses that had almost no contact with people

 Meet the horses

 Belwade Farm is home to around 65 horses at any given time, and our staff are on hand to provide brief histories and information about the progress these horses are making.
-Why not come and meet our adoption horse, Digger and also see which horses are ready to be rehomed?
+Why not come and meet our adoption horse, Theon and also see which horses are ready to be rehomed?